 What is Itchy Skin?

 Some parts of the skin tend to be more susceptible to itching, especially those areas that have thin skin.
 The skin around the eyes, in particular, is very sensitive.
-Itching in this area has become quite commonplace we all tend to scratch the eye area a few times a day!
+Itching in this area has become quite commonplace; we all tend to scratch the eye area a few times a day!

 Why does Skin Become Itchy?

-From something as seemingly innocuous as getting a bit of dirt in your eyes, having your eyelash poke the eye, having a symptom of an illness or even just as a force of habit the simple fact that having itchy eyes can be caused by a lot of different things!
+From something as seemingly innocuous as getting dirt in your eyes, having your eyelash poke the eye, having a symptom of an illness, or even simply as a force of habit, having itchy eyes can be caused by a variety of factors;

 What are Associated Signs and Symptoms of Itching?